kalvingarcia/toy-AES/README.md

-# toy-AES
+# Toy AES
-About
+This is a rudimentary and very insecure implementation of AES in C++.
+The reason for the insecurity comes from the assignments description, since this project was developed in my undergraduate experience.

-This is a rudimentary AES implementation in C++ and the different encryption sections could be substituted for more sophisticated algorithms.
-As it stands, this implementation is to test my understanding of the AES components and is not at all secure.<br>
+The goal was to show an understanding of the different parts of AES's encryption algorithm.
+Different sections of my implementation could be subsituted for more sophisticated algorithms (as is intended by the AES manual and standards).

-This project was completed as an assignment in my cybersecurity course on November 12, 2021.
-I also used skills I learned from my cryptography course.
+This project was completed in my cybersecurity course on November 12, 2021.
+I also used skills that I learned in my cryptography course from the semester prior to complete this assignment.

 ## Plan
 Input files need to be turned into single strings